jump-dev/JuMP.jl/docs/src/developers/style.md

 strings that are used to represent identifiers in Julia (for example, `:x`).

 `@enum` provides type safety and can have docstrings attached to explain the possible values.
-Use `@enum`s when applicable, e.g., for reporting statuses.
+Use `@enum`s when applicable, for example, for reporting statuses.
 Use strings to provide long-form additional information like error messages.

-Use of `Symbol` should typically be reserved for identifiers, e.g., for lookup in the JuMP model (`model[:my_variable]`).
+Use of `Symbol` should typically be reserved for identifiers, for example, for lookup in the JuMP model (`model[:my_variable]`).

 ### `using` vs. `import`